Blog, Events & News

 Taking a smarter approach to bot management

 There’s more to bot management than CAPTCHA and IP rate limiting, and mitigation strategies differ according to an organisation’s unique threat model and appetite for risk.

 At Netacea, we understand bot behaviour better than anyone else, thanks to a pioneering approach to detection and mitigation.
-Our Intent Analytics engine focuses on what the bots are doing (not how they’re doing it), so malicious bots are hunted out and genuine users are always prioritised.
+Our Intent Analytics engine focuses on what the bots are doing (not how they’re doing it), so we tackle bad bots and genuine users are always prioritised.

-To start making smarter decisions about your traffic, talk to our team of data scientists today.
+To start making smarter decisions about your traffic and to tackle bad bots, talk to our team of data scientists today.